dyhes/zulip/docs/documentation/overview.md

 browser.
-The raw files are available at `file:///path/to/zulip/docs/_build/html/index.html` in your browser (so you can also use e.g. `firefox docs/_build/html/index.html` from the root of your Zulip checkout).
+The raw files are available at `file:///path/to/zulip/docs/_build/html/index.html` in your browser (so you can also use e.g. `firefox docs/_build/html/index.html` from the root of your Aloha checkout).

 If you are adding a new page to the table of contents, you will want to modify `docs/index.rst` and run `make clean` before `make html`, so